Cyton Radios Programming Tutorial

 Open the Arduino IDE 1.5.8, restart the Arduino IDE if it was open.

-If you want to modify the firmware that the OpenBCI Dongle came with, or roll your own, make sure that you are setting the RFduino up as a DEVICE, and that channel is selected correctly.
+If you want to modify the firmware that the OpenBCI Dongle came with, or roll your own, make sure that you are setting the RFduino up as a DEVICE, and that the channel is selected correctly.

 Uploading Device Firmware to Cyton Board